UjjwalKanthN/GRI-Sensitivity-Analysis/README.md

 </p>
 <p align="center"><b>Figure 3:</b> Top most H2 Senstitive Reactions</p>

 The above figure shows a horizontal bar representation for the top ten reactions in the GRI mechanism file.
 The modulus of sensitivity co-efficient and the top reactions are represented in x and y axes respectively.
-These results tell us that of all the reactions in the GRI mechanism, 'CH3+O2⇔CH3O+O' reaction has the highest temperature senitivity.
+These results tell us that of all the reactions in the GRI mechanism, 'CH3+O2⇔CH3O+O' reaction has the highest temperature senitivity and for H2 mechanism, 'H+O2⇔O+OH'' reaction has the highest sensitivity.

 When we obtain a positive sensitivity co-efficient, the temperature increases.
 Due to this, the Ignition Delay decrease because the ignition is happening at a faster rate.
 Similarly, when we have a negative sensitivity co-efficient, the burning is slow and respectively the Ignition Delay inreases.
 To increase or decrease Ignition Delay, we can refer to the particular sensitivity co-efficients and change the rate co-efficients accordingly.